Make Your Next Trip Extraordinary

 Best Times to Go

-Between Thanksgiving and Christmas is an excellent time to be in the Caribbean.
+The period between Thanksgiving and Christmas is an excellent time to be in the Caribbean.
 You’ll find great prices, calm seas, and staff sporting big smiles (they’re just emerging from the quiet hurricane season and gearing up for the festive holiday season).
-Just after the holiday season and before Presidents Day week is another good time to get a deal, though it’s still the high season.
-During both periods—just before and after the Christmas holiday—the resorts tend to offer all sorts of promotions, everything from free night stays to discounted dive packages.
+Just after the holiday season and before Presidents’ Day week is another good time to get a deal, though it’s still the high season.
+During both periods, resorts tend to offer promotions, from free night stays to discounted dive packages.

 Avoid the peak dive times, when most of the big dive boats go out.
-That means starting your morning dive at 7 a.m. (instead of the more common 8 a.m. start time) and 4 p.m. for the afternoon shallow dive (instead of 3 p.m.).
+That means starting your dives at 7 a.m. and 4 p.m. (instead of the more common 8 a.m. and 3 p.m. start times).

-Meg recommends predawn and night dives.
-They offer the chance to see some incredible nocturnal, bioluminescent sea creatures.
+Predawn and night dives offer the chance to see some incredible nocturnal, bioluminescent sea creatures.
 There are dive spots in Puerto Rico, in particular, where you’ll be surrounded by glow-in-the-dark critters that light up the sea.
 (The best time to see those are under a new moon).
-But keep in mind that for the early morning dives you do need to get into the water when it’s still dark out, whereas night dives start at dusk so it’s still light out.
-Still, you do need to be careful about booking night dives with just any old dive operator—some boats will pack in way too many people or will “park” in an already full parking lot.
-The last thing you want is to be in an overcrowded dive spot at night when it’s easy to follow the wrong leader and end up in the wrong boat!
+Be careful about booking night dives with any old operator—some boats will pack in way too many people or will “park” in an already full locale.
+The last thing you want is to be in an overcrowded dive spot at night, when it’s easy to follow the wrong leader and end up in the wrong boat!

 Biggest Rookie Mistakes

 Not getting dive-certified before you arrive at the resort.
-The PADI open-water referral course allows you to do the book and pool work thoroughly and comfortably at your own pace, close to home.
-Once you get to your resort, you can focus on your ocean dives with a PADI outfitter to complete your certification.
+PADI’s open-water referral course allows you to do the book and pool work thoroughly and comfortably at your own pace, close to home.
+Once you get to your resort, you can focus on your ocean dives to complete your certification.

 Paying full price for the dives.
-Always ask about packages and see if other family members or dive buddies can be included in the total number of dives.
-The more dives you commit to, the less you pay per dive.
-Politely negotiate, especially during slow periods.
+Always ask about packages and see if other family members or dive buddies can be included: The more dives you commit to, the less you pay per dive.

 Relying only on your medical or travel insurance to cover you if anything goes wrong.
-Diving is considered an “extreme sport” on most insurance policies and rarely covered under standard plans.
-The Divers Alert Network (DAN) offers various levels of accident coverage; Meg suggests divers get DAN’s annual membership, which includes emergency evacuations for diving and nondiving accidents.
-There are other similar policies from different companies, but DAN is the one she uses for herself and her two daughters.
+Diving is considered an “extreme sport” on most insurance policies and rarely covered by standard plans.
+Meg recommends Divers Alert Network’s annual membership, which includes emergency evacuations for diving and nondiving accidents.

 Inside Scoop